Clay Jensen: Appearances

 Clay Jensen is a junior at Liberty High School.
-Clay is the subject of Tape 6, Side A, although not as a reason for Hannah's suicide, unlike all the other tapes.
-At the end of his tape, she explains that Clay is not the reason for her suicide, but that she felt he needed to know the reasons behind why she took her life.
+He is the subject of Tape 6, Side A, although not as a reason for Hannah's suicide, unlike all the other tapes.
+At the end of his tape, she explains that she felt he needed to know her reasons behind why she took her life.
 Clay is considered to be socially awkward and usually doesn't talk much.
-He is a very good kid and doesn't usually give into peer pressure.
+He is a very good kid that doesn't usually give into peer pressure.
 He is known for kindness and good behavior.
-He works at The Crestmont movie theater.
+He worked with Hannah at The Crestmont movie theater.
 On his first shift there, he tells Hannah that he has lived in the town of Crestmont for his entire life.

 He was previously rumored to be gay by other classmates at Liberty High School but these rumors appear to have died down before the events of "13 Reasons Why".
 Due to Clay's introverted character, he is known to not attend parties.
-At Hannah's House party, Kat tells Hannah that the last time she saw Clay at a party was at her birthday party in the 4th grade, actually betting against Clay attending the party.
-Clay may also have a history of depression or anxiety as his parents offer him Duloxetine in Tape 1, Side B, which he has taken before for an unknown reason.
-Duloxetine is an antidepressant used to treat people who suffer from depression or general anxiety disorder which suggests Clay may have been in a bad state previously.
+At Hannah's House party, Kat tells Hannah that the last time she saw Clay at a party was for her birthday in the 4th grade, actually betting against Clay attending the party.
+Clay also has a history of depression and anxiety as his parents offer him Duloxetine in Tape 1, Side B, which he has taken before for an unknown reason.
+Duloxetine is an antidepressant used to treat people who have depression or general anxiety disorder which suggests Clay may have been in a bad state previously.